 Figure 4: Comparison of the temperature-dependent master curves of PNiPAM and PEG.
 For PEG an increase of rescaled extension at 100 pN (mid-force range) is observed when increasing the temperature (A), while for PNiPAM an opposite temperature-dependent shift is revealed (B).

 Figure 5: Analysis of force-extension curves of PS on SAM in water.
 (A) Exemplary force-extension curve (blue) with a sigmoidal fit of the plateau (purple).
 Additionally, the arrows mark the determined force (red) and length (green) of the plateau.
 The desorption force and desorption length values obtained by sigmoidal fits are displayed in a scatter plot and the resulting histograms are fitted with a Gaussian.
 (B) The determined average desorption force and desorption length values are (112 ± 6) pN and (659 ± 7) nm, wherein 93% of the force-extension curves show such single plateau events.
-(C) Exemplary force-extension curve (blue) for two polymers attached to the cantilever tip at the same time.
-Here, the desorption force shows a unimodal distribution with an average force value of (117 ± 5) pN, while a bimodal distribution can be found for the desorption length values leading to average length values of (656 ± 9) nm and (1050 ± 16) nm.
+(C) Exemplary force-extension curve (blue) for two polymers attached to the AFM cantilever tip at the same time.
+Here, the desorption force shows a unimodal distribution with an average force value of (117 ± 5) pN, while a bimodal distribution can be found for the desorption length leading to average length values of (656 ± 9) nm and (1050 ± 16) nm.
 (D) 90% of the sampled force-extension curves show only single plateau events.

 DISCUSSION:

-AFM-based single molecule force spectroscopy is one of the major tools for investigating single molecule interactions in polymer physics.
+AFM-based SMFS is one of the major tools for investigating single molecule interactions in polymer physics.
 For a true single molecule experiment, covalent attachment of the probe polymer to an AFM cantilever tip is essential.

 Many previous works are based on nanofishing experiments, in particular for PNiPAM, where polymers are adsorbed onto a surface and then stretched by randomly picking them from the substrate using an AFM cantilever tip30,31.
 This might alter the results and lead to misinterpretation of the single molecule behavior.
 There, cooperative effects might dominate the results because interactions with neighboring polymers cannot be excluded.
 This has a large impact on the results, especially for polymers that show significantly different behavior in bulk compared to single isolated molecules57,58.

-The functionalization protocol presented here is reliable and can be easily applied to different polymers, independently of their contour length, hydrophobicity or the steric hindrance of the monomers.
+The functionalization protocol presented here is reliable and can be easily applied to different polymers, irrespective of their contour length, hydrophobicity or the steric hindrance of the monomers.
 Additionally, a passivation is provided to prevent unwanted interactions between the single probe polymer and the AFM cantilever tip as well as between the AFM cantilever tip and the underlying surface.
 Furthermore, the evaluation of force-extension curves showing stretching events is shown.
 There, a procedure is proposed for the determination of master force-extension curves.
-This offers a better means of revealing (e.g., temperature-related effects on the force-extension behavior).
+This offers a better means of revealing, e.g., temperature-related effects on the force-extension behavior.
 Furthermore, the analysis of single molecule desorption events featuring constant force plateaus is provided.
 Also, a simple way of correcting sinusoidal force signal artifacts in force-extension curves is given which might otherwise impair the results of the experiment.